Vyral/base-template/_drafts/an-update-about-your-north-texas-market.md

 {% include youtube.html %}

-It is time for an update on your North Texas market.
+<center>It is time for an update on your North Texas market.</center>

 Today we want to give you the latest on what the real estate market is doing in North Texas.